-- Group: Define which multicast group the generated or received messages belong to.
+- Group: Defines which multicast group the generated or received messages belong to.
 If more than one group is to be defined, a unique Group number must be set for each group - Role: Defines how messages are generated and processed.
-Alternatives are; None, Master and Slave - · None: Messages are only generated and processed on the local Viz Engine - · Master: A Master creates messages for himself and the defined group - · Slave: A Slave reads and processes 6DOF messages but is not allowed creating them - · Synch.
-Properties: Make the synchronization of Viz Engine Scene properties Active or Inactive
+Alternatives are; None, Master and Slave - · None: Generates and processes messages on the local Viz Engine only. - · Master: Creates messages for itself and the defined group. - · Slave: Reads and processes 6DOF messages, but is not allowed to create them. - Synch.
+Properties: Makes the synchronization of Viz Engine Scene properties Active or Inactive.

-5.11.1 To Synchronize Multiple Viz Engines
+7.11.1 To Synchronize Multiple Viz Engines

 - 1. Start Viz Config on all involved render machines. - 2.
-Set the same Group ID for all Viz Engines - 3.
+Set the same Group ID for all Viz Engines. - 3.
 Set Synch.
 Properties to Active. - 4.
 Save and close Viz Configuration on all machines. - 5.
-Open the Control Panel on all render machines - 6.
-Deactivate all unused network connections. - Viz Engine always uses the first network connection setup by the Windows operating system - · Synchronized engines work within the same network segment only because it is using multicast, hence, it is important to use the right connection - The first connection can be determined by setting a manual metric in Windows: see http://support.microsoft.com/kb/299540 - 7.
+Open the Control Panel on all render machines. - 6.
+Deactivate all unused network connections. - Viz Engine always uses the first network connection setup by the Windows operating system.

+- · Synchronized engines work within the same network segment only because it is using multicast, hence, it is important to use the right connection. - The first connection can be determined by setting a manual metric in Windows: see http://support.microsoft.com/kb/299540. - 7.
 Start all Viz Engines again. - 8.
 Create a simple test scene with a geometry and the Synchronized Properties plug-in (Built Ins > Container > Global) on the same container. - 9.
 Save the Scene. - 10.
 Open the Scene on all involved Viz Engines. - 11.
-Move the geometry on one Viz Engine. - · All the other Viz Engines will show the same object movement.
+Move the geometry on one Viz Engine.
+All the other Viz Engines show the same object movement.

-5.12 Import 3D Options
+7.12 Import 3D Options